safderareepattamannil/colorcoder/_data/blog/2021-02-10-what-is-the-foreach-method-in-javascript-and-how-to-use-it.md

 })
 ```

 Here we can see that the forEach method takes a callback function.
-The callback function takes three arguments are mentioned above the current value, index and the array object itself.
+The callback function takes three arguments mentioned above.
+The current value, index and the array object itself.

-The current value is just the current value on that the current iteration is on.
+The current value is the value on that current iteration.
 This is the only required argument so let's call the argument something semantically correct.
-So a list of numbers, have elements called number.
+So a list of numbers, would have elements called number.

 ```js
 numbers.forEach(function(number){